Kalākaua's 1881 world tour: Across the United States: September 23 – October 22

 The steamship Celtic pulled into New York Harbor on September 23, carrying Kalākaua, Judd, Macfarlane, and von Oelhoffen.
 Awaiting them on the dock were Armstrong, Hawaiian consul general Elisha Hunt Allen, Jr. and Claus Spreckels.
 New York was in mourning over the September 19 death of President Garfield.
 Out of respect to the solemnity of the tragedy, Kalākaua attended no public or private functions in the city.
 The royal party did, however, spend a day as private tourists at Coney Island.

 In Vienna during the first week in August, Kalākaua had made the acquaintance of The New York Times co-founder George Jones, who noticed the king had an interest in Thomas Edison's work with electric lighting.
 Returning to New York, Jones arranged for Kalākaua and Armstrong to visit Edison on September 25.
 The king expressed an urgent need for Honolulu to upgrade its street lighting, which at that time was provided by kerosene lamps.
 Edison demonstrated some electric light bulbs, and Kalākaua showed interest in the technical details.
-The Sun newspaper reported that Armstrong joked with Edison about generating electric power from Hawaiian volcanoes.
+The Sun newspaper reported that Armstrong joked with Edison about generating electric power from Hawaiian volcanoes, a feat which became possible over a century later with the Puna Geothermal Venture.
 They left the city by train on the following day for Philadelphia, staying there for a brief rest, and then heading south to Washington, D.C.